繁中 | EN

 Restructure Documentation

-To maintain quality and align with designers' habits, components are organized using the following structure:
+To maintain quality and align with designers' habits, components are organized using the following structure in Figma:

 Introduction